Interdisciplinarity

 • Describe and apply bridging strategies that facilitate the conscious integration of different disciplines.

-Preapproved options for completing experience requirement:
+Pre-approved options for completing experience requirement:

-• Two-course capstone design sequence with a GC-related focus, working on an interdisciplinary team (e.g., ENCH 444/446; CMPE 450/451).
+• Two-course capstone design sequence with a GC-related focus, working on an interdisciplinarity team (e.g., ENCH 444/446; CMPE 450/451).

 • Global Studies or INDS major related to the student’s GC focus area.

-• Completion of a significant interdisciplinary internship.
+• Completion of

-• Completion of a shorter interdisciplinary internship.
+• Shorter interdisciplinary internship.

 • Attendance at 15 or more hours of research seminars and colloquia in multiple disciplines, with accompanying reflection on topics and relevance to the student’s GC focus area.